 WHAT'S A ZINE?
 Zines are self-published, often handmade publications of various kinds.
 They can look like and be about anything at all.
 Mine have been small books of poetry, first-person narratives, collections of interviews ... and then there's my eccentric serial zine about language, The La-La Theory.

 I ALSO DO A WORKSHOP, EVERYBODY.
 I have created a crafty-style how-to zine workshop, and so far I've presented it at Philadelphia's great big Free Library Festival, the Collingswood Book Festival, and for the students of Bryn Mawr College at their lovely Art Spectacular event.
 I've also done it for kids, tweens and teens at branch libraries, including the Lucien E. Blackwell West Philly Branch, the Haverford Avenue Branch, and the Tacony Branch of the Philadelphia Free Library.
-If you'd like me to do one at your school, library, community center or what have you just send me an email.
+If you'd like me to do one at your school, library, community center or what have you just email me.

 ARE YOU STILL NOT SURE YOU UNDERSTAND WHAT A ZINE IS?
 Take a look at ZineWiki, that should help.